Right Choice Insurance Brokers says it can find great deals even for convicted drivers and specialist cars. Here’s what you need to know.

 What is the claims process for Right Choice Insurance Brokers?

-There is no Right Choice claims helpline – you will need to check your policy documents and call the claims helpline listed there.
-The claims helpline listed will be specific to the insurance provider you’re with.
+There is no single Right Choice claims helpline – you’ll need to check your policy documents and call the claims helpline listed there as your claims helpline will be specific to the insurance provider you’re with.

 You’ll need to have your insurance policy details as well as all facts about the incident to hand.